Pure-the-Language/Pure/README.md

 # Pure - Lightweight Native C# Scripting Environment for .Net 8 👩‍💻

-Pure is a lightweight scripting environment based on Roslyn, offering some standard libraries for quick common tasks, and provides a handy scripting (REPL and Notebook) interface.
+Pure is a lightweight C# scripting platform with modern C# 12 syntax and support for easy Nuget import.
+Pure is based on Roslyn.
+In addition to base .Net runtime functionalities, Pure offers some standard libraries for quickly dealing with common tasks, and provides a handy scripting (REPL and Notebook) interface, plus a place where people can share their [snippets](https://github.com/Pure-the-Language/CentralSnippets).
 The Notebook interface is only usable for Window - but one can easily develop one for other desktop environments using cross-platform techniques.
 I didn't bother because I am the only one using Pure.
+WARNING: Notice Pure is not for you if you - 1) Need to run and maintain outdated code base that's reluctant to adapt new C# features; 2) Have strong dependancies on custom libraries or legacy codes; 3) Can only use .Net Framework; 4) Need to stick with a single runtime version for long time.
+In those circumstances, Pure is not for you because Pure will always be updated to latest .Net runtime and backward compatibility is one of the least concern when it comes to adapting new features (though some level of "stability" is apparently assumed).

 Pure is the scripting version of C# with:

-1. Default global scope Math functions
+1. Default global scope Math functions, and default using of System.IO and System.Linq
 2. Top level function and variable definitions, in addition to classes and all other common constructs of C#
 3. Making simple and common things simpler
 4. Macros to support text-based parsing, file inclusion and module import.